 It’s all about you…

-When I engage with my clients I am looking to create an environment that’s a safe space where you feel comfortable and relaxed.
-My space at Dunston House is nestled in an old Victorian building that provides privacy and comfort to do this work.
+When I engage with my clients, I am looking to create an environment that’s a safe space where you feel comfortable and relaxed.
+My room at Dunston House nestles in an old Victorian building that provides privacy and comfort to do this work.